 The in vitro cytotoxicity tests were performed according to ISO 10993-5 regarding tests for in vitro cytotoxicity.
-HaCaT cells were maintained in Dulbecco's Modified Eagle's Medium (DMEM) supplemented with 10% FBS and 100 μg/mL penicillin-streptomycin at 37°C in an incubator with 5% 3-(4,5-dimethylthiazol-2-yl)-5-(3-(ThermoScientific, USA) supplied CO2. carboxymethoxyphenyl)-2-(4-sulfophenyl)-2H-tetrazolium (MTS) assay, also known as one-step 5-(3-carboxymethoxyphenyl)-2-(4,5-dimethyl-thiazoly)-3-(4-sulfophenyl) tetrazolium (MTT) assay, was conducted to perform cytotoxicity studies on the extract against HaCaT cells in vitro.
-HaCaT cells were grown in 96-well plates with a seeding density of 1 x 104 cells per well and were incubated for 24 hours.
+HaCaT cells were maintained in Dulbecco's Modified Eagle's Medium (DMEM) supplemented with 10% FBS and 100 μg/mL penicillinstreptomycin at 37°C in an incubator (ThermoScientific, USA) supplied with 5% CO_a.
+3-(4,5-dimethylthiazol-2-yl)-5-(3-carboxymethoxyphenyl)-2-(4-sulfophenyl)-2Htetrazolium (MTS) assay, also known as one-step 5-(3-carboxymethoxyphenyl)-2-(4,5-dimethyl-thiazoly)-3-(4-sulfophenyl) tetrazolium (MTT) assay, was conducted to perform cytotoxicity studies on the extract against HaCaT cells in vitro.
+HaCaT cells were grown in 96-well plates with a seeding density of 1×10^4 cells per well and were incubated for 24 h.
 At around 90% confluency, cells were treated with cocoa pod husk extract (CPHE) and AA separately.
 Concentrations were made ranging from 100 to 6.25 ppm of both extract and AA.
-The cells were treated for 24 hours.
-Before the MTS assay, the cells were photographed by using an inverted light microscope (Inverted Microscope Primovert, Carl Zeiss) with 200X magnification.
+The cells were treated for 24 h.
+Before the MTS assay, the cells were photographed by using an inverted light microscope (Inverted Microscope Primovert, Carl Zeiss) with 200× magnification.
 The cell viability is measured after washing the cells with DMEM twice gently.
 The wells that contain the treated cells were added with 100 μL cDMEM and 15 μL of MTS reagent.
-The cells were then incubated for 4 hours in a CO2 incubator.
+The cells were then incubated for 4 h in a CO, incubator.
 Aluminium foil was wrapped around the plate to prevent light-induced degradation of MTS.
-The absorbance was measured at 490 nm on a plate reader (The Infinite®M200 NanoQuant, TECAN, Switzerland).
-Cell viability was measured in percentage according to the equation below:
+The absorbance was measured at 490 nm on a plate reader (The Infinite®M200

+NanoQuant, TECAN, Switzerland).
+Cell viability was measured in percentage according to this equation:

-cell viability (%) = $$\frac{As - Ab}{An - Ab} 100\%$$
+Cell viability (%) = $$\frac{As - Ab}{An - Ab} \times 100\%$$

-As = absorbance of sample or standard

-Ab = absorbance of blank (DMEM only without cells)

-An = absorbance of negative control
+Where As = absorbance of sample or standard; Ab = absorbance of blank (DMEM only without cells) and An = absorbance of negative control.